-Question: My 16 month old boy fell and hit his forehead yesterday and today he got a nosebleed, Should I be worried?
+My 16-month-old toddler fell and hit his forehead yesterday and today he got a nosebleed, should I be worried?
 He is also getting over the flu!

-Since it was almost 24 hours between your baby’s fall and nosebleed, it is very possible that the two are not related.
-A flu often comes with a runny nose, so maybe the flu rather than the fall is the reason.
+Since it was almost 24 hours between your baby’s fall and the nosebleed, it is possible that the two are not related.
+The flu often comes with a runny nose, so maybe the flu rather than the fall is the reason for the nosebleed

-When a baby has a nosebleed after a fall, it can sometimes be a reason for concern.
+A nosebleed in babies after a fall can sometimes be a reason for concern.
 Here are a few reasons for concern:

 - Is there any chance that your baby’s nose is broken?
 (This should mean pain, and possibly crocked nose in addition to bleeding.)

-- If your baby is bleeding elsewhere, for example from their ears or gums.
+- If your baby is bleeding elsewhere too, for example from their ears or gums.

-- If your baby is showing signs of concussions.
+- If your baby is showing signs of concussion.

-In these cases the nosebleed, when occuring after a fall, can be a sign of concussion or internal bleeding and should definitely be checked by a doctor.
+In these cases, the nosebleed, when occurring after a fall, can be a sign of concussion or internal bleeding and should definitely be checked by a doctor.

-But again, a small nosebleed that stops quickly as long as 24 hours after a fall is not likely to be anything to worry about unless the baby is showing other signs of concussion or internal bleeding.
+But again, a small nosebleed that stops quickly and occurs as long as 24 hours after a fall is not likely to be anything to worry about unless the baby is showing other signs of a concussion or internal bleeding.

 Continue watching your child for a few days for more symptoms, such as being unusually sleepy, reduced balance, vomiting or being a lot more fussy than usual.
 Any of these can be a sign of injury and a doctor should be consulted.